10 Facts You Probably Didn't Know About PPC

 3. 52% of people who click on PPC ads call the advertiser anyway

 In other words, you better have your company’s phone number prominently displayed on your PPC ad.
-Even better, take advantage of the click to call functionality that’s now offered by most major ad networks.
+Even better, take advantage of the click to call functionality that’s now offered by most major ad networks for your PPC marketing.

 Click to call, coupled with proper campaign structure, means that you’ll basically be paying for phone calls directly to your business.
 If you’re still not convinced, take a look at this MarketingLand study that suggests inbound calls are worth 5 to 10 times more than web form leads.